NREL/buildstockbatch/docs/project_defn.rst

   is a starting place if this is required.
 - ``osw_template``: An optional key allowing for switching of which workflow generator to use within the commercial or residential classes.
-- ``include_qaqc``: An optional flag - only configured for commercial at the moment - which when set to ``True`` runs some additional measures that check a number of key (and often incorrectly configured) part of the simulation inputs as well as providing additional model QAQC data streams on the output side.
-Recommended for test runs but not production analyses.

 OpenStudio Version Overrides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a feature only used by ComStock at the moment.
 Please refer to the ComStock HPC documentation for additional
 details on the correct configuration.
-This is noted here to explain the presence of two keys in the version ``0.2``
+This is noted here to explain the presence of two keys in the version ``0.3``
 schema: ``os_version`` and ``os_sha``.

 Residential Simulation Controls